-Kamsiā (感谢) is a simple, polite expression to say 'thank you' in Hokkien.
-It literally means 'feeling thankful', and this is the most common way to say 'thank you' in any Hokkien-speaking part of the world.
+Kamsiā (感谢) is a simple, polite expression to say “thank you” in Hokkien.
+It literally means “feeling thankful”, and this is a very common way to say “thank you” in any Hokkien-speaking part of the world.

-The most common way to respond to a 'thank you' is Mién khe:'kkhī, which is equivalent to 別客气 in Mandarin.
-It literally means 'No need to be courteous/modest', but it is generally intended to mean 'You're welcome'.
+The most common way to respond to a “thank you” is Mién khe:'kkhī, which is equivalent to 別客气 (bié kèqì) in Mandarin.
+It literally means “No need to be courteous/modest”, but it is generally intended to mean “You're welcome”.

 - How to Say "Can" and "Cannot" in Hokkien

 - 23 Household Vocabularies in Hokkien